scottmillers/terraform-infrastructure-modules-examples/README.md

-# My example terragrunt modules
+# My example Terraform modules

 This repo shows an example file/folder structure that along with the code in my terraform repo is an example of how I define my terragrunt project structure and keep my modules seperate.